 Go With What’s Comfortable

 The final deciding factor for your mattress firmness is how it feels to you.
 Test out as many beds as possible before making your decision on firmness.
 These beds aren’t necessarily going to be one of the ones your going to buy, but they’ll give you a better understanding of what firmness you should be looking for.

 Every mattress brand has a different scale for firmnesses, so what you might like about one company’s firmness might not translate to another.
 Make sure that you have a solid understanding of what firmness you like from multiple companies so that you’re making the most informed decision.

-Testing a mattress in a showroom, or buying one online, isn’t going to give you a full picture of how you’ll sleep.
+Testing a mattress in a mattress store, or buying one online, isn’t going to give you a full picture of how you’ll sleep.
 Before you buy, see what the company’s return policy is.
 You don’t want to be stuck with a bed that causes you to have more pain than before.
 A sleep trial is imperative when you’re in the market for a new bed.

 It can, however take up to four weeks to adjust to a different style of mattress.
 Say you found the best memory foam mattress for you (it has the best reviews, highest-quality foam, and a fantastic warranty) it can still take a few weeks for your body to adjust to the new bed.
 If you’re coming to memory foam from an innerspring mattress, your body might need to adjust to the new style of support it offers.
 If you’re sleeping poorly, it may be increasing any pain you’re having.